 iTunes is the bringer of pain and all things unclean

 What can bring sanity to all of the media madness?
 Plex!
 Plex is much more than just a local media server.
-It's THE gateway to all of your private media content from any device anywhere.
+It's THE gateway to your private media content from any device anywhere.
 Online or offline.
 Local or remote.
-There are no walled gardens here, this is your stuff on your cloud and will work on any device in your arsenal.
-I keep quite the arsenal of diverse devices.
-I often alternate between my Lumia 1520 and my Moto X for phone, and between my Yoga 2 and Nexus 7 for my ultra/tablet.
-I also have Kindles for the kids, which they use for both education and entertainment.
+There are no walled gardens here; this is your stuff on your cloud and will work on any device in your arsenal.
+I keep quite an arsenal of various devices.
+I often alternate between my Lumia 1520 and my Moto X for my phone and my Yoga 2 and Nexus 7 for my ultra/tablet.
+I also have Kindles for the kids, which they use for education and entertainment.
 Sorry iTunes, but there is nothing you can do for me.
-In fact, there is no ecosystem that could span that range of devices.
-It's just fun to pick on iTunes since it's the bringer of pain and all things unclean.
+In fact, no ecosystem could span that range of devices.
+It's fun to pick on iTunes since it's the bringer of pain and all things unclean.
 Well, no ecosystem except Plex, which brings me back to the point.
-It's as simple as telling Plex where your movies, home movies, pictures, and music collection are and then then letting it go to work.
-And wow does it work!
-It will bring your media to life by adding artwork, descriptions, categories, snapshots, even subtitles to your movies.
-I was so inspired after my first few hours of setting it up that I've begun to rip down my massive disc collection.
-It's a huge undertaking to say the least.
-I've accumulated an impressively disturbing 1k+ movie collection since I started buying DVD's in the mid 90's.
-And while it's great to have so many awesome movies, good luck finding them in my 6 giant disc albums without Nick Cage and a few clues to lead the way (The secret lies with Charlotte).
+It's as simple as telling Plex where your movies, home movies, pictures, and music collection are and then letting it go to work.
+And wow, does it work!
+It will bring your media to life by adding artwork, descriptions, categories, snapshots, and even subtitles to your movies.
+After my first few hours of setting it up, I was so inspired that I've begun to rip down my massive disc collection.
+It's a huge undertaking, to say the least.
+I've accumulated an impressively disturbing 1k+ movie collection since I started buying DVDs in the mid-'90s.
+And while it's great to have so many incredible movies, good luck finding them in my 6 giant disc albums without Nick Cage and a few clues to lead the way (The secret lies with Charlotte).
 But the time is finally right to invest in painstakingly converting all of them to a streaming digital format.
-Plex is bringing them all back to life and I just can't believe I've waited so long to discover it.
+Plex is bringing them all back to life, and I can't believe I've waited so long to discover it.

 Plex server comes in many flavors, one of which is NAS.
-That's a huge advantage over the home server + attached drive method since your going to need a drive array anyway to get the storage needed for decades worth of digital media.
-This method of using Plex though, while convenient and possibly cheaper, also comes with a few disadvantages as well.
-The main one being that most streaming from Plex requires a fair bit of real time transcoding to adapt your media to the device that the media is playing on.
-Meaning that the dual core atom processor on my DS412+ is no match for even a fairly low end 3rd gen i3 when converting a 1080p Blu-ray quality movie down to a phone over 3G.
-That is why, for me, I opted for the Windows server installation and simply mapped my NAS shares for Plex to suck in the media.
-I highly recommend a gigabit wired network for that setup though to remove any potential bottlenecks.
-I would also say that this is the ideal setup for those just using an external drive array like the Drobo 5D.
-A Windows server can power a very effective private cloud solution too, its just one more device to power and maintain, so you have to balance your options.
+That's a massive advantage over the home server + attached drive method since you'll need a drive array to get the storage needed for decades worth of digital media.
+Although this method of using Plex is convenient and possibly cheaper, it also comes with a few disadvantages.
+The main one is that most streaming from Plex requires a fair bit of real-time transcoding to adapt your media to the device that the media is playing on.
+The dual-core Atom processor on my DS412+ is no match for a low-end 3rd gen i3 when converting a 1080p Blu-ray quality movie down to a phone over 3G.
+I opted for the Windows server installation and mapped my NAS shares for Plex to suck in the media.
+I highly recommend a gigabit wired network for that setup, though, to remove any potential bottlenecks.
+I would also say this is the ideal setup for those using an external drive array like the Drobo 5D.
+A Windows server can also power a very effective private cloud solution; it's just one more device to power and maintain, so you have to balance your options.

 It's all done in the browser by connecting directly to your Plex server installation (http://myserver:32400/web).
-This is where you will name your server, add your libraries, and setup just how you want things to operate.
-Anywhere from very simple to advanced settings are exposed, it all depends on your level of comfort.
+This is where you will name your server, add your libraries, and set up how you want things to operate.
+Anywhere from very simple to advanced settings are exposed; it all depends on your comfort level.
 Out of the box, there is almost nothing you need to change from the default setting unless you know specifically what you want to do.
 Just add each library, telling Plex where your media is located, and settle in for a long initial scan depending on the size of your library.
-Mine at it's current size took most of the day to scan, analyze, and index...but we're talking several terabytes across all categories.
+Mine, at its current size, took most of the day to scan, analyze, and index...but we're talking several terabytes across all categories.
 For the other stuff in settings, here are just a few things I've customized or changed in my setup:

 - General -> Give your server a friendly name.

 - Transcoder -> This setting will entirely depend on how powerful your computer or device is.
-My setting is "prefer higher speed encoding" since I'm using a low end i3 powered HTPC.
-For high spec machines, I would opt for a higher quality setting since you have the cpu to spare.
+My setting is "prefer higher speed encoding" since I'm using a low-end i3-powered HTPC.
+I would opt for a higher-quality setting for high-spec machines since you have the CPU to spare.

 - DLNA -> Enable this to wash the bad taste of Windows DLNA out of your mouth and open up Plex to every other connected device in your house.